TheRealMopcornPuncher/Voltcore-V2/CAPTAINSLOG.md

 A major design issue with the first variation of the Z-axis lead screw placement was the distance between the closest lM8UU linear bearing, which was some arbitrary value such as 25.82... mm which for obvious reasons is not something you'd ever want from an extremely non-tolerable piece of hardware such as the lead screw.

-I fixed it quickly with a few modifications to the gantry and am now making modifications to the stepper placement in the mounting bracket file.
+I fixed it quickly with a few modifications to the gantry and am now making modifications to stepper placement in the mounting bracket file.

-The following components are necessary to complete the Z axis assembly:
+The following components are necessary to completing the Z axis assembly:
 - Stabilizers at the top of the frame
 - Previous heavy tensioning clamps (for linear rods)
 - Z stepper bracket